CrunchyData/pgmonitor/hugo/content/exporter/_index.md

  * *ccp_replication_lag_replay_time* - Only provides values on replica instances.
 Time since replica received and replayed a WAL file.
 Note this is not the main way to determine if a replica is behind its primary.
 It only monitors the time the replica replayed the WAL vs what it has received.
 It is a secondary metric for monitoring WAL replay on the replica itself.

  * *ccp_replication_lag_size_bytes* - Only provides values on instances that have attached replicas (primary, cascading replica).
-Tracks byte lag of every streaming replica connected to the primary.
+Tracks byte lag of every streaming replica connected to this database instance.
 This is the main way that replication lag is monitored.
 Note that if you have WAL replay only replicas, this will not be reflected here.

  * *ccp_replication_slots_active* - Active state of given replication slot.
 1 = true.
 0 = false.